 Make new memories eating al fresco at a Three Rivers park picnic area in a beautiful, natural setting.
 All sites have picnic tables, and most sites have other basic amenities including water fountains and permanent grills.
 Look for a peaceful, serene location or set up just steps from a rip-roaring play area.

 Create new memories at our play areas.
 Three Rivers has multiple areas designed for varying ages and abilities where toddlers to teens can let their imagination run wild.
 Monkey business never sounded so fun.

 Snowmobiling is permitted at Three Rivers Park District in order to provide links in state Grants-in-Aid snowmobile trails within Baker, Carver, Crow-Hassan, Elm Creek, Lake Rebecca and Murphy-Hanrehan Park Reserves.

 General parking areas at Three Rivers parks and trails are free for personal vehicles.
-Reservations and fees are required for certain vehicles and premium parking locations (commercial vehicles, bus or van group drop-offs, boat and snowmobile trailers, and premium parking at Hyland Hills Ski Area).
+Reservations and fees are required for certain vehicles and premium parking locations.

 Need some gear?
 No problem!
 Three Rivers offers rental equipment for almost any activity. *Note: Due to operational adjustments related to COVID-19, some equipment rentals may require advanced reservations.